e-loughlin/image_renamer/README.md

 `--overwrite`: If a duplicate destination file is found, overwrites that image altogether.

 If neither `--skip` or `--overwrite` flags are selected, the user will be prompted for their input on each file.

+# Google File Uploader

+Store a credentials.json Google authentication file in the home directory.
+Then run `python google_uploader.py /path/to/photo/dir`.

+Instructions on how to get that credentials JSON can be found here: https://developers.google.com/photos/library/guides/get-started